stefsmeets/topas_tools/readme.md

     fh2topas.py zmatrix.fh [n]

-Here, is an optional parameter to give the number of molecules to generate. fh2topas will automatically number them to avoid naming conflicts.
+Here, `n` is an optional parameter to give the number of molecules to generate. fh2topas will automatically number them to avoid naming conflicts.

 ## topasrestraints